vaaako/scarablib/README.md

 - `debug.sh`: Debug using valgrind
 - `build_compile_commands.sh`: Uses [bear](https://github.com/rizsotto/Bear) to generate `compile_commands.json` file for LSP integration

+# Contributing
+Scarablib is a hobby project, and contributions are welcome!
+If you’d like to contribute, please open an issue or submit a pull request

+# LICENSE
+This project is licensed under a modified version of the zlib License.
+See the [LICENSE](LICENSE) file for details

 <!-- # Inspirations -->
 <!-- gunslinger -->